 One of the most-loved, most-admired Freemason and President will forever be George Washington.

-Seeing how George Washington is such a celebrated and decorated figure in history, today we’ve decided to dig a bit deeper and bring forth 8 masonic facts about Brother George Washington which I’m sure you’ll find interesting.
+Seeing how George Washington is such a celebrated and decorated figure in both US and Masonic history, today we’ve decided to dig a bit deeper and bring forth 8 facts about Brother George Washington (related to his involvement in Freemasonry).

 George Washington was initiated into the Masonic Lodge in Fredericksburg, Virginia as an Entered Apprentice Freemason on 4th November 1752.